SwannSG/jspy/README.md

 *sort()* is the most complex of the List methods.
 It is important to keep in mind what the sort_key is.
 The sort_key must be a Javascript primitive i.e. number, string or boolean or a combination of these.

 We do make allowance for sorting reliably on "simple" objects as a convenience and this is shown later.
+"Simple" is an object with a single propertyName and value.

 Where very powerful sort and compare functionality is required there is an option to provide this as a parameter to *sort(sortObj)*.
 This is a very useful capability and provides a solution for almost any sort requirement.